Youth Employment Project FAQ

 The WA attempts to assist with job opportunities near the applicant’s home zip code and take factors like transportation into consideration when making placement to ensure participants will not have a problem getting to and from their job site, and won’t have to travel in the dark if taking the bus.
 If reliable transportation is an issue, applicants should indicate it as a barrier on the application so YEP staff can work to assist them.

 Positions pay a minimum of $7.25 per hour.
 Some employers may pay higher based on industry and experience.
-This will be discussed with the participant as they job search.
+This will be discussed with the participants as they job search.

 Additional Information about the Workforce Centers